Drunkorexia: what is it and why is it so bad for our health?

 - Drinking alcohol seems to affect your mood, likely because of the guilt felt for consuming the calories

-- Being sick during a drinking session and then continuing to drink even more after purging in order to sustain high levels of intoxication
+- Being sick during a drinking session and then continuing to drink even more afterwards, in order to sustain high levels of intoxication